ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 ## Benchmarks basics

-The basic principle of this benchmark was quite easy: find an optimal way to configure NCBI [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs) and INRIA [PLAST](https://plast.inria.fr) sequence comparison tools to run them as efficiently as possible on a cluster computer.
+The basic principle of this benchmark was quite easy: find an optimal way to configure NCBI [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs) and INRIA [PLAST](https://plast.inria.fr) sequence comparison tools in order to run them as efficiently as possible on a cluster computer.
 Tests were conducted by running bank-to-bank sequence comparisons of reasonnable sizes.

 ## Requirements